acnicholas/scaddins/README.md

     SCexport also includes other goodies like bulk sheet renaming and bulk revision(ing).

  * [**SCaos**](https://bitbucket.org/anicholas/scaddins/wiki/SCaos):
-    This will rotate a orthogonal 3d view as if view from the Sun.
+    This will rotate a orthogonal 3d view as if viewed from the Sun.

  * [**SCopy**](https://bitbucket.org/anicholas/scaddins/wiki/SCopy):
     Copy a sheet and all its views.